kytos/kytos/docs/developer/how_to_contribute.rst

 it is:

-- **Major Changes** that you wish to contribute to the project should be discussed first in our `Slack channel <https://join.slack.com/t/kytos/shared_ invite/enQtMjk0MTM0NjQwOTE1LTE2N2UyNWE2YjNjNzY0MTNiNDNiY2JmNGFlMGQxY2I5Y2IxY jBhMTkwZjZjNDQ4Zjk3ZjExZGFjNGYzMzRjMDM>`_, so that we can better coordinate our efforts, prevent work duplication, and help you to craft the changes so they are successfully integrated into the project.
+- **Major Changes** that you wish to contribute to the project should be discussed first in our `Slack channel`_, so that we can better coordinate our efforts, prevent work duplication, and help you to craft the changes so they are successfully integrated into the project.